How it all began...

 In 1976, Frank Hess, Jr., former Director of Community Relations for Gulf Oil Corporation, met with Alfred Morris, then President of The Philadelphia Tribune newspaper.
 They decided to organize an art contest as a way of bringing the many contributions of Dr. George Washington Carver to the attention of the Philadelphia Public.
 In 1977, Thomas Anderson, Jr., then Director of Community Relations at Temple University, joined the Carver movement.
 Thereafter, he was asked to assume the chairmanship of the fledging organization due to his experience as an elementary public school teacher who taught science and participated in science fairs.
 He conceived of the science fair to provide and enhance the academic opportunities for Philadelphia public, parochial, and private school students.

-In 1979, the George Washington Carver Science Fair came into existence with the assistance of Dr. Bernard Kelner, former Assistant Superintendent for Curriculum, School District of Philadelphia, and Reverend Monsignor David Walls, former Vicar of Archdiocesan School District of Philadelphia.
+In 1979, the George Washington Carver Science Fair came into existence with the assistance of Dr. Bernard Kelner, former Assistant Superintendent for Curriculum, School District of Philadelphia, and in partnership with the Archdiocesan School District of Philadelphia.
 From the very beginning, The Academy of Natural Sciences has been an active partner of the George Washington Carver Science Fair.
 The fair has been held at The Academy of Natural Sciences since 1979, but due to growth in participation, grades seven through twelve are now held at Temple University.
 The Academy continues to house the elementary portion of the competition and its awards ceremony.

 In 1985, the George Washington Carver Science Fair joined the Delaware Valley Science Fair group, enabling many junior scientists to compete at the regional level.
 Winning Carver students go on to participate in the annual International Science Fair.